 Recording.
 Records from an area covered by an Area Organiser are sent to him/her on a Spider Record Card (RA65) or if possible, in computerised format.
 MapMate is a popular biological recording and mapping software package which is fully compliant with our phase 2 data requirements, and we strongly recommend its use to the recording and submission of data to the Recording Scheme.
 Members of the British Arachnological Society may purchase a copy of the software at reduced cost and receive free Online Support and free Product Updates funded by the Society for as long as they remain members of the Society.
 Various on-line Mapmate tutorials are available e.g. by Martin Harvey and BSBI .
 The Essex Field Club also regularly run MapMate training courses, usually in the spring or autumn, check regularly to see if courses are to be run and how to book.

-Data may also be provided as an Excel file in suitable format, but this is not a preferred route, because of the complications this causes in ensuring consistency, validation and the recording of phase 2 ecological information, a priority for the Recording Scheme and one of the reasons our data are so useful.
+Data may also be provided as an Excel file in suitable format, but this is not a preferred route, because of the complications this causes in ensuring consistency, validation and in particular the recording of phase 2 autecological information, a priority for the Recording Scheme and one of the reasons our data are so useful.
 Please consult us about appropriate formats prior to submission, and a template Excel file can be made available.

 Verification and validation.
 Computerised data or record cards should be sent to the County/Area Organiser.
 After checking, computerised data and record cards are forwarded to the National Organiser.
 A committee of experienced arachnologists in the British Arachnological Society may decide whether further verification is required, and then these records are added to the national dataset.
 For any area not covered by the network of Area Organisers records should be sent directly to the National Organiser Peter Harvey, 32 Lodge Lane, Grays, Essex RM16 2YP email: contact